TimoP80/adventure_creator/README.md

 This repository is the full online mirror of my local development folder.
 The first release will be added when I feel the engine and editor are stable enough.

-For compiling the IDE, the Delphi Jedi Code Library is required.
-Get it from https://github.com/project-jedi/jcl, also the JVCL is recommended to be installed just in case. https://github.com/project-jedi/jvcl (In the future there might be some JVCL components used in the IDE)
+For compiling the IDE, the following components are needed:

+- JVCL
+- JCL
+- SynEdit (for syntax highlighting)

 WARNING!
 This project is not fully documented yet, documentation is a work in progress as the engine is being developed to its full form.